fleetdm/fleet/docs/Deploying/Configuration.md

 ##### osquery_async_host_collect_interval

 Applies only when `osquery_enable_async_host_processing` is enabled.
 Sets the interval at which the host data will be collected into the database.
-Each fleet instance will attempt to do the collection at this interval (with some optional jitter added, see `osquery_async_host_collect_max_jitter_percent`), with only one succeeding to get the exclusive lock.
+Each Fleet instance will attempt to do the collection at this interval (with some optional jitter added, see `osquery_async_host_collect_max_jitter_percent`), with only one succeeding to get the exclusive lock.

 - Default value: 30s
 - Environment variable: `FLEET_OSQUERY_ASYNC_HOST_COLLECT_INTERVAL`